- Jobber Blueprint /

 How to make more money as a plumber

-A plumber’s salary will depend on three main factors—experience, work location, and plumbing certification.
+A plumber’s salary often depends on three main factors—professional experience, work location, and plumbing certification.

 Where you work will also play a role in how much you make as a plumber.